 Berries or cut fruit were covered with sugar syrup, boiled, and chilled.
 The process was repeated until the jam got its chewy and juicy consistency.

 Read more: Varenye Recipe

 A traditional recipe of the Ukrainian Carpathians, the homemade sausage demands patience and accuracy.
 The ingredient list includes pork, Ukrainian fatback salo, garlic, black pepper, and a casing made from a pig’s small intestine.

-The meat and the salo are mixed with garlic and spices, minced and stuffed inside the pig small intestine casing, which is thoroughly cleaned beforehand.
+The meat and the salo are mixed with garlic and spices, minced, and stuffed inside the pig’s small intestine casing, which is thoroughly cleaned beforehand.

 We’ve come to the end of our list of Ukrainian cuisine classics.
 Most Ukrainian dishes are best when they are homemade, so making friends or sampling hearty borscht at your host’s house will become an authentic Ukrainian experience of its own.